 Many BT Sport and TV customers are to be hit by price hikes of up to £72/year from November – but if you're affected you can leave penalty-free.

-All BT Sport and TV customers who took out their current deal before 21 February 2020 will see bills rise, as will some who've taken out one since - they will see the price of BT TV go up by £2/mth, and BT Sport by £4/mth.
+All BT TV and Sport customers who took out their current deal before 21 February 2020 will see bills rise, as will some who've taken out one since – they will see the price of BT TV go up by £2/month, and BT Sport by £4/mth.

 It comes after BT separately announced that most of its broadband, landline, mobile and TV customers who renew or sign up to a new deal from 1 September 2020 face inflation-busting price hikes next year – see our Warning for BT and EE customers MSE News story for full details.

 BT says BT Sport and BT TV customers WON'T face a price hike double-whammy though – the BT Sport and BT TV hike only hits those on deals you can no longer recontract to, while the hike we warned of last week will only affect those who recontract.

 How are BT Sport and BT TV prices changing?

 Some will see the cost of BT TV go up by £2/mth, and the cost of BT Sport by £4/mth.
 BT says the price will change on 1 November 2020, though we're double-checking if those on special discount deals could see their price rise later, and will update this story when we know more.

 BT won't say how many people are affected, but you'll be contacted if the price hike affects you.
 You'll see your bill go up if you fall into EITHER of the following two categories: